Uber rival Careem closes $500M raise at $1B+ valuation as Daimler steps in

 Daimler has already been working with Uber on self-driving pilots, and has set a target to have self-driving cars on the road in the next five years, so this will give it one more channel to market: via its strategic investment in Careem.

 Another interesting strategic aspect of this round is the fact that not only does Daimler have other transportation startups in its portfolio, but Careem now has multiple investors who also back another big ride-sharing company, Lyft in the US.

-There has been a lot of talk about how non-Uber car startups can collaborate more together, and although we’ve actually seen very few (no?) fruits from that labor, Careem said that he can see some opportunities in the future to give Careem app users the ability to continue to use their apps when they travel abroad and want to order cars in other markets.
+There has been a lot of talk about how non-Uber car startups can collaborate more together.
+And although we’ve actually seen very few (no?) fruits from that labor, Sheikha said that he can see some opportunities in the future to give Careem app users the ability to continue to use their apps when they travel abroad and want to order cars in other markets.
 (No deals made yet on that front, though.)

+Interestingly, having DCM and Coatue participate in this round marks the first time that Careem has had Silicon Valley investors backing it.
+It’s part of a larger trend of investors and tech companies starting to pay a lot more attention to the region as a new growth area.
+Big deals like Amazon’s acquisition of Souq, and the acquisitions that retail and real estate giant Emaar is making to consolidate regional e-commerce and logistics players, are also both signs of how the strongest startups in the Middle East are sprouting.

+“Overall, I feel the Middle East is more on the map than ever before,” Sheikha said.
+“We always knew the opportunity: 700 million people, 10 percent of global population are here.
+But the opportunity is so fragmented.
+There is no one Brazil or India, and infrastructure is still lacking and wealth is unbalanced, but it’s still a big, exciting opportunity.”

 0